teejaytiger/milky_way_calendarizer/README.md

 * `cropped.png` (a cropped image used to improve OCR accuracy)
 * `image0.png` (the image generated after converting the PDF)
 * A file with the `.ics` extension.
 This is the file that can be imported into your calendar!

+> Note: I left my latitude in just so you can see an example.
+You can delete it